German Star Sandra Hüller's Outstanding Career | LatestLY

 Hüller's performance — which includes a raw, heartfelt, but also hilarious rendition of the Whitney Houston song "Greatest Love of All" — leaves it all on the screen.

-The London Critics Circle, the Toronto Film Critics Association and America's National Society of Film Critics thought it was the best female performance of the year.
+The London Critics Circle, the Toronto Film Critics Association and America's National Society of Film Critics ranked it as the best female performance of the year.

 The European Film Academy agreed, giving Hüller the 2016 award for best actress.

-Note: Update: This article, first published ahead of the European Film Awards, was updated on March 11, 2024.